Man accused of killing 10 at Colorado supermarket in 2021 is ruled mentally competent to stand trial

 Mental competency is also separate from pleading not guilty by reason of insanity, which is a claim that someone’s mental health prevented them from understanding right from wrong when a crime was committed.

+She said Alissa has vowed to refuse to take his medicine if he is returned to the jail, noting that that happened when he was temporarily moved there for last week’s hearing.

+Citing one expert who said Alissa could regress if he bounced back and forth between the jail and the hospital, which has struggled to keep up with demand for its services for years, Bakke said that outcome “would be an injustice to everyone who has been impacted by this case.”
+The hospital is about 140 miles (225 kilometers) from Boulder.

-Last year, the remodeled King Soopers reopened, with about half of those who worked there previously choosing to return.
+The remodeled King Soopers reopened last year.
+About half of those who worked there previously chose to return.